magnuschase293/comic_getter/README.md

 ```bash
 python3 path/to/__main__.py -i https://readcomiconline.to/Comic/Joker-Last-Laugh
 ```
 If not all issues, but a single one is required [Issue-4](https://readcomiconline.to/Comic/Joker-Last-Laugh/Issue-4?id=45924) there are three very similar ways of doing this.
 The first escapes the question mark character with a backlash (question mark has a particular behavior in bash/zsh and if not escaped the program won't work).
 The second relies on link being inside single or double inverted commas, thus terminal/cmd treats it as a string.
 Lastly, the link can be shortened deleting everything from the question mark to the end and it should also work.
+In each of them --single can be replaced with -x without any problems.

 ```bash
 python3 path/to/__main__.py --single https://readcomiconline.to/Comic/Joker-Last-Laugh/Issue-4\?id=45924